 M1 Finance’s Available Account Types

-M1 Finance has three core accounts: an investing account (M1 Invest), a cash account (M1 Spend), and a portfolio line of credit (M1 Borrow).
+M1 Finance has three core accounts: an investing account (M1 Invest), a savings account (M1 Save), and a portfolio line of credit (M1 Borrow).

 M1 Invest

 For more active investors, M1 Invest allows manual stock and fund selection, allowing for total customization — although, with a maximum of two trading windows per day, it’s not appropriate for day trading.
-Fractional shares are available here.
+Fractional shares are available as well.

 M1 Borrow